-It is the responsibility of the student to fulfill the requirements stated, in order to remove the grade of an "I" from his/her record.
-Students assume the risk of not being able to complete the study if a faculty member is no longer on the staff of Medaille College.
+An Incomplete Grade form must be obtained by the instructor in the Registrar's Office.
+It is the responsibility of the student to complete the requirements of the Incomplete by the date stated on the form, which is not to exceed the termination of the semester immediately following the initiation of the Incomplete.
+The student assumes the risk of not being able to complete the study if a faculty member is no longer at the College.